January Savings ends in

 7. Never press snooze on your alarm

 Unfortunately, many studies show that pressing ‘snooze’ can have more of a negative impact on your day than a positive one.
-This is because a five-to-ten-minute snooze time only gives your body enough time to go into ‘light sleep’ as it waits to enter the deep sleep state, otherwise known as REM.
-Your body is, therefore, put into a fight or flight mode, which triggers a response that increases your blood pressure and heartbeat as you wake up, leaving you on high alert.
-This makes you feel stressed despite it being the start of your day, and causes you to feel sleepy throughout the day.
+This is because a five-to-10-minute snooze time only gives your body enough time to go into ‘light sleep’ as it waits to enter the deep sleep state, otherwise known as REM.

 So, as hard as it might feel, try to get out of bed as soon as you hear your alarm go off.
-A good tip is to leave your alarm away from your bed, so that you have to physically get up to turn it off!
+A good tip is to leave your alarm away from your bed so you have to get up to turn it off physically!

 8. Chat to your colleagues

-Chatting to your colleagues about something that interests you will stimulate your mind and help wake you up.
+Chatting to your colleagues about something that interests you will stimulate your mind and help you feel more awake.
 If you’re finding your work boring, maybe chat to them briefly about after work plans, or tell them about your weekend.

 Focusing your attention on something interesting and forcing yourself to engage in conversation will help get your brain working, increasing your alertness.
 Taking a break from your work and mixing up your routine will help to stimulate your brain, too, so try to move away from your desk.